-Each FREE event takes place
+Each FREE event takes place:

-8.30am – 10.00am
+8.30am – 10.00am (breakfast sessions)

-A light breakfast will be served.
+A light breakfast OR lunch will be served.

-Melbourne | Wednesday 17 October | REGISTER HERE
+Melbourne | Wednesday 22 May | 8.30am – 10.00am REGISTER

 Bridges, Tunnels and Pole Vaults: Diversity of thought in the siloed workplace

 The great skill of an inclusive leader is ensuring that everyone in a team shares their knowledge and perspectives.
 But enterprise inclusion means ensuring diversity of thinking can cross boundaries and barriers that naturally exist in any large organisation.
 It is impossible to do away with siloes altogether, but by developing your boundary spanning and network leadership ability, you can unleash an entirely new level of functional and geographic diversity across your company to deliver incredible results for your customers.